🎉 Limited Offer: First demo session is completely free — No fees required!Claim Your Free Trial →

 Acids, bases & equilibria

 pH, strong and weak species, buffers, and introductory equilibrium constants are covered at the depth your specification requires.
-Lessons include interpreting data from unfamiliar practicals — a common differentiator at A-Level and IB.
+Lessons include interpreting data from unfamiliar practicals, a common differentiator at A Level and IB, plus the ionic equation writing parents often see flagged in school reports.

 🧬